 Member of the Board of Directors since 2016.
-Mr. Correa Ballesteros has been a member of the Executive Committee and of the Human Capital Committee of the Board of Directors of Arca Continental South America since 2010.
-He worked for 14 years for Ecuador Bottling Company, the Coca-Cola bottler for Ecuador, occupying a number of different positions, including, for the last three years, Director of Operations and Corporate Vice-president of the company.
-He is currently CEO of Corma Holding Family Office.
-Mr. Correa Ballesteros holds an MBA in Finance from the University of Miami.
+Mr. Correa Ballesteros has been a member of the Executive Committee and of the Human Capital Committee of the Board of Directors for 14 years for Ecuador Bottling Company, the Coca-Cola including, for the last three years, Director of Operations and Corporate Vice-president of the company.
+He is currently CEO MBA in Finance from the University of Miami.

-Felipe Cortes Font (74) 2, A
+Felipe Cortes Font (74) 2.
+A